creamlike1024/EasyLPAC/README.md

 # FAQ

+## lpac error `euicc_init` when using 5ber

+Go to Settings -> lpac ISD-R AID and click 5ber to set 5ber's custom AID, then retry

 ## macOS `SCardTransmit() failed: 80100016`

 If you are using macOS Sonoma, you may encounter this error: `SCardTransmit() failed: 80100016`